x-govuk/x-govuk.github.io/app/posts/digital-public-works-ideas.md

 These are just my ideas, based on the work and conversations I’ve been part of.

 I’m interested in what your ideas might be - and whether there could be a way for teams to share these ideas and collaboratively explore whether some of them have the potential to become shared services.

+---

+<small>The background pattern in this post’s illustration was created using [Fractalpuzzlejs](https://github.com/proceduraljigsaw/Fractalpuzzlejs).</small>